wlaforest/KafkaGeoDemo/README.md

 This demo assumes that you have Confluent Platform running on your local machine with the default ports.
 If not you can download it and find installation instructions at https://www.confluent.io/download/

+###Install the geospatial UDF
+From the root directory of the project

+Assuming the Confluent Platform is installed as a tarball and that <code>CONFLUENT_HOME</code> is set you can run the following command <code>install-geo-udf.sh</code>.
+This two line command assumes you have not set the
+<code>ksql.extension.dir</code> variable in your <code>ksql-server.properties</code>.
+If you have then you can manually
+install <code>jars/ksqlgeo-1.2.1.jar</code>.

+###Run the demo
 From the root directory of the project

 1. run <code>start.sh</code>
 2. In a web browser goto localhost:8080/home.html